Your browser does not support the video tag.

 }

-For example, if I just finished drawing a new Onboarding pop-up window in Figma, I can just take a screenshot and throw it to the AI and say (if it's too long, it's recommended to let it list a To-Do List):
+For example, after I finish designing a new Onboarding pop-up in Figma, I can just take a screenshot, send it to the AI, and say:

-"This is a new import wallet pop-up window, please process the copy inside."
+"This is a new import wallet pop-up.
+Process the copy inside and place the keys under the onboarding namespace."

 A 2025 Guide to New Internet Jobs